JonnyWaffles/logscrapertutorial/README.md

 Fake data for the lessons will be generated in the data package.

 ## Status
-Currently a work in progress!
+Lessons 1-4 are in a good first draft

 ## Instructions
 Clone down the repository and install the requirements with `pip install -r requirements.txt`
 Run the lessons and inspect the source!
+I recommend using Pycharm with pytest support enabled so you can click run on each example as you go through the lessons.

 ## Credits
 Shoutout to David Beazley and his [presentation](http://www.dabeaz.com/coroutines/Coroutines.pdf)